Skip to Content

 There they are.

-See Free Shows Nearby: Both Mirage’s Volcano (erupting nightly), and the Fountains of Bellagio (spouting daily/nightly) are a short walk down the Strip to the south.
+See Free Shows Nearby: The Fountains of Bellagio are a short walk to the south and are choreographed to a collection of songs.

 While at Bellagio, stop in to check out the conservatory and “Fiori de Como”, a floral sculpture on the ceiling of Bellagio’s lobby by Dale Chihuly.